 1. Have an in-depth conversation with sales.

-You also should discuss with Sales their current definitions of an MQL and SQL.
+You also should discuss with Sales their current definitions of MQL and SQL.
 Most importantly, what do they consider sales qualified?
 Is it someone who reaches out and essentially asks to be contacted?
-Is it someone who is downloading a particular piece of content, or viewing the demo or pricing page more than once?
+Is it someone downloading a particular piece of content or viewing the demo or pricing page more than once?
 Or even just once?
-It’s important to get their take on what an SQL means to them so that you can create the right point ranges for your scoring process.
+It’s essential to get their take on what SQL means to them so that you can create the right point ranges for your scoring process.
 (More on that later...)

 Finally, make sure you have a clear picture about who you’re targeting – and how this translates into the data you can collect on your forms.
 If your forms need to start presenting more specific questions, then create new custom contact properties that you can queue up in smart forms for returning visitors.
-It’s important to know who you're already raking into the database, but it’s just as important to know who you and your sales team WANT to attract, and then to award more points to contact properties and behaviors that reflect that ideal buyer.
+It’s important to know who you're already raking into the database.
+Still, it’s just as important to know who you and your sales team WANT to attract and then to award more points to contact properties and behaviors that reflect that ideal buyer.

 2. Talk to your best customers.

 Switching gears, one of the most critical things you can do to build an accurate lead scoring system is to talk to a few of your favorite customers who you know will be honest with you.
-Ask them about what sold them on your business, particularly regarding the website and any content marketing material to which they were exposed.
+Ask them about what sold them on your business, particularly regarding the website and any content marketing material they were exposed to.

 You could also analyze four or five of the most recently closed deals.
 Who was the point person?
-Look at that contact’s history in their contact record and check out how they came to arrive at the site, what they downloaded to become a lead, and any other noticeable patterns about their page views, engagement, and form submissions.
-Looking at the buyer’s journey can help you make decisions about what materials have the greatest impact on lead-to-customer conversion.
+Look at that contact’s history in their contact record and check out how they arrived at the site, what they downloaded to become a lead, and any other noticeable patterns about their page views, engagement, and form submissions.
+Looking at the buyer’s journey can help you decide what materials have the most significant impact on lead-to-customer conversion.

 3. Consult your analytics.

-Digging into your website analytics may also help you out with your lead scoring endeavors – particularly page performance and attribution reports.
-If there is a certain blog, site page or landing page that is generating a lot of views and conversion assists, you should probably give that page some extra lead scoring love.
+Digging into your website analytics may also help you with your lead scoring endeavors – particularly page performance and attribution reports.
+If there is a particular blog, site page, or landing page generating a lot of views and conversion assists, you should probably give that page some extra lead scoring love.
 Is there a Call-to-Action button that’s continually driving people to convert on bottom-of-the-funnel forms?
-Albeit a small component of your website, it makes sense to add a click of that CTA into your criteria.
+Albeit a small component of your website, adding a click of that CTA into your criteria makes sense.

 Step #3: Assign point values to your criteria.

-Now it’s time to actually score your positive and negative attributes.
-Determine which content is associated with the top, middle and bottom of your funnel and assign point values to them accordingly.
+Now it’s time to score your positive and negative attributes.
+Determine which content is associated with the top, middle, and bottom of your funnel and assign point values accordingly.
 Here’s a simple rubric you can use to get started with rating your form submissions: